RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 ```
 These are showing the Drupal project versions.
 Note the ^ symbol is implying...
 “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^1.2.3 will use releases from 1.2.3 to <2.0.0

 So you know the Drupal version is 10, up to but excluding 11.
 You know the Drush version is 12 up to but excluding 13.
+If you want to see the specific minor version being used by Platform.sh in its templates you can go to the `composer.lock` file and do a search for "drupal/core".<br>

 ## Host environment: On Platform.sh